 Please also visit the website that the City of London has prepared for you: yourlondoncalling.ca.

-Cost: All meals, activities, and room fees for 6 days costs $430
+Cost: $350 - includes transportation from Toronto International Airport on August 28, all meals, activities, and room fees for 6 days

 • Picnic & tour of London with the International Sophs